- Gender and Relationships

 Communication—talking—was the biggest component that all these men emphasized.
 Yes, many men aren't great communicators, however there plenty of men who are.
 Often it's about understanding each other’s' communication style—most men shut down listening or caring if nitpicking and yelling is involved—as well as if their love language is ignored (5 Love Languages by Gary D Chapman).
 Remember ladies no one is perfect, however that also doesn't mean that you ignore obvious Red Flags: no guy should talk to you disrespectfully, emotionally or mentally abuse you—Period!

 There were two other important factors that one of my married guy friends also shared that really resonated with me:

 1. Not everything is a big deal.
 Scale issues so that important topics are always talked about and small things go unmentioned.
 If something is hurtful or disrespectful, address it immediately.
 If something is annoying, really think about how important it is to communicate that to your partner.
 Don’t nitpick or you will grow to resent one another.

-2. Be the best part of each others day (I love that).
+2. Be the best part of each other’s' day (I love that).
 Sounds simple but the people closest to us can get the worst of us after a long, hard day.
-Decompress on the way home, even talk about the shit day you had with your partner and then let it go.
+Decompress on the way home, even talk about the crappy day you had with your partner and then let it go.
 Don’t make someone your punching bag and remember that complaining or sulking for hours is taxing for your partner and if it becomes a daily thing, it’s really unattractive.